 - Safe Routes to Schools Online Guide has lots of general information about Safe Routes developed in collaboration with many national and government organizations.

 - Greenways and Licton Springs project

 - Past actions by PTSA.
 There have been major investments in greenways and special pedestrian signals but more is needed around the school.
-See our urgent call to action on Sept 23rd, 2017 and updates.
+See our call to action on Sept 23rd, 2017 and updates.